The Double-Headed Eagle

 |---|---|---|

-| Battlefield 1 (2016) | Faction icon (Russian Empire / White Army) | Signals Tsarist/monarchist Russia specifically, distinct from any Soviet or Federation era |
+| Battlefield 1 (2016) | Faction icon (Russian Empire / White Army) | Signals Tsarist/monarchist Russia specifically, distinct from any Soviet or Federation era. |

-| Tannenberg (2019) | National army modeled (Frontovik, Cossack squads) | Fields the Imperial Russian army of the Eastern Front rather than a revolutionary force |
+| Tannenberg (2019) | National army modeled (Frontovik, Cossack squads) | Fields the Imperial Russian army of the Eastern Front rather than a revolutionary force. |

-| Hearts of Iron IV (2016) | State flag (monarchist/restored Empire Russia) | Distinguishes a monarchist alternate path from Bolshevik Russia within the same game's ruleset |
+| Hearts of Iron IV (2016) | State flag (monarchist/restored Empire Russia) | Distinguishes a monarchist alternate path from Bolshevik Russia within the same game's ruleset. |

-| Civilization V / VI (2010 / 2016) | Official civilization symbol | Represents Russia as a continuous polity across the entire span of the game, independent of era or leader |
+| Civilization V / VI (2010 / 2016) | Official civilization symbol | Represents Russia as a continuous polity across the entire span of the game, independent of era or leader. |

-| Iron Harvest (2020) | Deliberately absent; replaced with a red star | Signals a fictional Tsar's concession of power, using the eagle's conspicuous removal as narrative shorthand |
+| Iron Harvest (2020) | Deliberately absent; replaced with a red star | Signals a fictional Tsar's concession of power, using the eagle's conspicuous removal as narrative shorthand. |

-| Tom Clancy's EndWar (2008) | Faction emblem (crowned eagle, sword, crossed arrows, "For Motherland") | The Spetsnaz Guard Brigades' actual state-level badge; bear and wolf remain unit-type call signs beneath it, not the heraldry itself |
+| Tom Clancy's EndWar (2008) | Faction emblem (crowned eagle, sword, crossed arrows, "For Motherland") | The Spetsnaz Guard Brigades' actual state-level badge; bear and wolf remain unit-type call signs beneath it, not the heraldry itself. |

 Conclusion

 The bear was given to Russia by others; the eagle is the one major animal symbol Russia has spent five centuries insisting on for itself, through Tsardom, Empire, brief Provisional Government, and — after the intervening decades of hammer and sickle — Federation.
 Game designers who understand this distinction, whether or not they could recite the heraldic history behind it, consistently reach for the eagle exactly where they need the player to understand which Russia, constitutionally speaking, they are dealing with, and reach for the bear exactly where that question doesn't matter and raw menace or spectacle is the point instead.
 Iron Harvest's decision to strip the eagle from its own fictional Tsardom is the sharpest evidence of how legible that grammar has become: the emblem's absence tells its own story only because its presence, across a century of Russian statehood and a growing catalogue of the games that model it, has never stopped meaning the same thing.
+Retaliation and Red Alert 2 make the same point from the opposite direction: prop departments that did not register the eagle's constitutional specificity committed the same mistake across two separate productions — equipping Soviet officers with the insignia of a post-Soviet state their own fiction had erased — and the mistake is visible precisely because the grammar is exact enough to have a wrong answer.

 References